cpjk/canary/README.md

 ======

-An authorization library for Elixir applications that restricts what resources the current user is allowed to access.
+An authorization library for Elixir applications that restricts what resources the current user is allowed to access, and automatically loads resources for the current request.

 Inspired by [CanCan](https://github.com/CanCanCommunity/cancancan) for Ruby on Rails.